 It may also be time for changes in exercise habits, i.e. moving from running and other high-impact activities to swimming, cycling, and other knee-friendly activities.
 Weight loss can also help by relieving stress and strain on knee joints.

-For nerve pain that’s affecting your knees, our team often recommends combined electrochemical therapy (CET).
+For nerve pain that’s affecting your knees, our team often recommends Nerve Regenerating Therapy (NRT).
 This treatment uses a Pharmaceutical Grade Nutrient Blend and gentle electrical signals applied to the affected areas to significantly reduce pain and other symptoms associated with damaged and irritated nerves.